cs544-wisc/s24/p4/README.md

  ```
  hdfs namenode -D dfs.namenode.stale.datanode.interval=1000 -D dfs.namenode.heartbeat.recheck-interval=1000 -D dfs.heartbeat.interval=1000ms -D dfs.namenode.avoid.read.stale.datanode=True -fs hdfs://boss:9000
   ```
-* `datanode.Dockerfile` should just run
+* `datanode.Dockerfile` should run

 ```
 hdfs datanode -D dfs.datanode.data.dir=/var/datanode -fs hdfs://boss:9000
 ```

-You can use `docker compose up -d` to start your mini cluster.
+You can use `docker compose up` to start your mini cluster.
+Examine the messages to make sure it launched ok.
+In future launches, you can use `docker compose up -d`.

 You can run `docker compose kill; docker compose rm -f` to stop and delete all the containers in your cluster as needed.
 For simplicity, we recommend this rather than restarting a single container when you need to change something as it avoids some tricky issues with HDFS.
 For